ioarchive/obscontrol/README.md

 somewhat ported from a [beat saber mod](https://github.com/Zingabopp/OBSControl) version

 ## typical disclaimer yada yada
 Mods are against VRChat TOS.
-However, this mod does nothing out to make you different from other users\
+However, this mod does nothing to make you different from other users\
 **If you are afraid of a very unlikely ban risk then I recommend you do not proceed.**

 -----